2024–2025 anti-tourism protests in Spain: Background

 Barcelona in particular is a city that has suffered from overtourism for many years.
 Concerns became elevated in 2018 and 2019, directed at both beach and cultural tourism, with protests and anti-tourist graffiti.
 Between 2007 and 2019, some areas of the city experienced a 45% decrease in resident population, largely attributed to the influence of Airbnb causing investors to purchase apartments to use as short-term rentals.

 Following the COVID-19 pandemic preventing tourists from travelling, many popular tourist destinations have seen a surge in tourism and record visitor numbers as tourists return in large numbers all at once.

 In April 2020, a proposal for radical change in the organisation of the city, the "Manifesto for the Reorganisation of the city after COVID-19", was published in Barcelona by architecture theorist Massimo Paolini and signed by 160 academics and 300 architects.
 The manifesto is radically critical towards the touristification and commodification of the city, proposing to: "eliminate cruise ships", "maintain the current dimensions of the airport", "stimulate touristic degrowth", and "eliminate any investment to promote the 'Barcelona brand'".
 In August 2021, Barcelona became the first city to ban short-term private room rentals.

 Space is naturally limited on islands, with a growth in tourism – and the related renting of properties to tourists at inflated rates – has caused a housing crisis.
 By 2024, about 1,000 residents of Mallorca lived in their vehicles, as did an unspecified number of Ibiza residents.
 The government of the Balearic Islands since 2023 is conservative, and refused to implement the rent cap introduced by the Spanish government.
 In March 2024, the Balearics government began imposing severe fines for anti-social behaviour from tourists, bringing the restrictions in line with the laws on residents, as the number of tourists continued to grow and such incidents increased.
 In the Canary Islands in 2023, a third of residents were at risk of poverty.
+Since being designated European Capital of Culture in 2016, San Sebastián has experienced an accelerated process of touristification, which has had a particularly significant impact on rising housing prices and the resulting displacement of residents; among provincial capitals in the Spanish state, it has the most expensive housing market.

 Some events seen as commodifying Barcelona's public spaces that were approved in 2024, including a fashion show at Park Güell and hosting the America's Cup, further increased residents' discontent.

 Over the course of 2024, 94 million tourists visited Spain, compared to its 48 million population.
 The international tourist expenditure in 2024 was around 126 billion euros.
 Tourists to Spain can believe that their patronage is the main or only cause for the existence of local jobs in the areas they visit.